 Length.
 We don’t have specific guidelines, but offer a recommendation to generally keep your piece to between 750 and 1,600 words.
 Longer pieces (more than about 1,200 words) should use a few subheadings.
 If your story is national or international in scope, it should be connected to experiences in New York State.

 No Footnotes.
 The New York Almanack prefers articles well grounded in sources.
 We encourage citation in the text, magazine or journalism style.
-Use links (in the text) to source materials when appropriate, and focus on citing new information your piece is providing, rather than more well established history.
+Use links (in the text) to source materials when appropriate, and focus on citing new information your piece is providing, rather than more well established context.

 Include Images: Please include at least one (but up to three) photos, maps, or other illustrations.
 Also provide a one sentence description and the source of each image at the bottom of your submitted text.
 These images should be at least 820 pixels wide by 360 pixels tall, but not bigger than 1640 pixels by 720 pixels – jpg or png are best.
 Send them as an attachment to the same e-mail as your submission.

 Your Byline and Bio: At the bottom of your e-mail submission please include a short biography (3-4 sentences) describing your experience as it relates to the topic of your contribution.
-Also, attach a photo of yourself to the same e-mail for inclusion in your byline bio.